tradingstrategy-ai/docs/source/programming/market-data/good-trading-pairs.rst

 - Many DeFi tokens suffer for starups issues.
 80% of startups die young.

 - :term:`MEV` and other bots cause large wicks in candles, because they can do arbitrary size trades without fear of loss.
+OHLC candle high and low may be very arbitrary values that do not reflect the overall market price honestly.

 - Pairs trade do not trade against a stablecoin, but a volatile cryptocurrency :term:`quote token`.